Introduction of Zellige Tile

 Tip 3: Try Vertical Stacking

-For a modern spin, install Zellige tiles vertically instead of the traditional grid.
+For a modrn spin, install Zellige tiles vertically instead of the traditional grid.
 This elongates the room and adds a contemporary feel.

 Tip 4: Incorporate Unexpected Colors